finos/common-domain-model/documentation/source/documentation-style-guide.rst

    #.
 Data types and attributes should be identified in the editor with code quotes, where the text between the quotes will appear in a special block format as illustrated here: ``LegalAgreementBase``.
    #.
 If the same word or phrase is used in a business context, as part of an explanation, then the words should be spaced and titled normally and the special format is not required: e.g. “Tradable products are represented by...”.

-2. Code snippets should be preceded by the string: `.. code-block:: Language` (where the Language could be: Haskell, Java, JSON, etc.), followed by a line spacing before the snippet itself.
+2. Code snippets should be preceded by the string: ``.. code-block:: Language`` (where the Language could be any of Haskell, Java, JSON, etc.), followed by a line spacing before the snippet itself.
 The entire snippet should be indented with one space, to be identified as part of the code block and formatted appropriately.
 Indentation can be produced inside the snippet itself using further double space.
 Meta-data such as data type descriptions or synonyms that appear in the CDM should be excluded from the code snippet, unless the purpose of the snippet is to illustrate those.

 Example of how a code snippet should be edited in the documentation: